Cleaach/aroundnus/README.md

 # ARoundNUS

+ARoundNUS is an innovative augmented reality (AR) application designed to enhance the navigation and exploration experience at the National University of Singapore (NUS).
+The app aims to help students, staff, and visitors discover and interact with various locations and points of interest across the campus in an engaging and intuitive way.

 <div align="center">
   <img src="assets/demo-signin.jpeg" width="30%" />
   <img src="assets/demo-home.jpeg" width="30%" />
   <img src="assets/demo-nav.jpeg" width="30%" />
 </div>

-## Project Idea

-ARoundNUS is an innovative augmented reality (AR) application designed to enhance the navigation and exploration experience at the National University of Singapore (NUS).
-The app aims to help students, staff, and visitors discover and interact with various locations and points of interest across the campus in an engaging and intuitive way.

 ## Features